 We get frequent comments and questions regarding moving a mattress, some people find it easy whilst for others it can be a real struggle.
-There are two major ways this can be done, one is much cheaper and a little more difficult than the other.
-They are either the DIY method, or to hire professional transportation such as removal companies.
+There are two effective ways this can be done, one is much cheaper and a little more difficult than the other.
+They are either the DIY method or to hire professional transportation such as removal companies.
 In order to help you along, below is a detailed guide on how to transport a mattress from place to place:

-1. Do It Yourself
+Do It Yourself

-This option is the most cost effective as you complete most of the work.
+This option is the most cost-effective as you complete most of the work.
 It includes:

-a.
-Gather the necessary requirements
+1. Gather the necessary requirements

 After removing bedding and packing aside, you then need to gather everything required to begin the transporting process.
 This will include a plastic mattress bag, a label, tape, and also a van or truck.
 It’s always good to have a helping hand or two in order to prevent injury or damage.

-To create a workspace, you should clear adequate space to fit the current size of the mattress by removing anything that may be around the surrounding space.
+To create a workspace, you should clear adequate space to fit the current size of the mattress by removing anything that may be around the surrounding area.
 This will help maneuver and avoid frustrating obstacles from obstructing your path.

-c.
-Wrap securely
+3. Wrap securely

-It is important to protect your mattress throughout the whole transportation process; the last thing you want is to go through the hassle of taking from place to place only to find it is ruined.
+It is vital to protect your mattress throughout the whole transportation process; the last thing you want is to go through the hassle of taking from place to place only to find it is ruined.
 It is for this reason that you need a mattress bag.
 This bag ensures you can protect it from dust, dirt, accidental tears, as well as protect it from other risks.
 Ensure you wrap the bag with tape to protect the goods beneath.

-d.
-Label clearly
+4. Label clearly

 If you plan to move multiple mattresses, it’s a very good idea to label the bag with the owners name or the desired destination room, especially if there are more than one of a similar size.
-This can save time and energy by taking it to the right room first time round.
+This can save time and energy by taking it to the right room first time around.

-e.
-Begin the move
+5. Begin the move

 With the help of a friend(s) depending on the size and weight, begin to carry out of the room and through the home.
 It is recommended to avoid bending or folding it to prevent deforming the shape.
 As mentioned earlier, it is important to clear a path to aid easy portability.

-f.
-Load into van or truck
+6. Load into van or truck

 Hire Professional Movers